-The study of Design and Technology fosters a wide range of desirable qualities, which we value.
-Pupils need to co-operate with one another and have a responsible attitude for health and safety.
+The study of Design and Technology fosters a wide range of desirable qualities which we value.
+Students need to co-operate with one another and have a responsible attitude for health and safety.
 Students should develop lively, enquiring minds, the ability to question and argue rationally and to apply themselves to tasks and physical skills, both on their own and in groups.

-- There are three specialist design suites, one electronics room, a DT lab, and a spacious workshop with a range of machinery used in association with woods, metals and plastics.
+- There are three specialist design suites, a DT lab, and a spacious workshop with a range of machinery used in association with woods, metals and plastics

-- There will be opportunities for students to use Computer Aided Design (CAD) packages in the form of Solid works, 2D designer, and circuit wizard depending on the subject option students choose.
-The department is well resourced with Computer Aided Manufacture machinery available for students to then manufacture their final products and 3D prototypes.
-This includes the use of CNC milling machines, laser cutters and 3D printing machines.
+- There will be opportunities for students to use Computer Aided Design (CAD) packages in the form of SOLIDWORKS and TechSoft Design.
+The department is well resourced with Computer Aided Manufacture (CAM) machinery available for students to manufacture their final products and 3D prototypes.
+This includes the use of CNC milling, laser cutters and 3D printing machines

 A Level Curriculum